-- 23.1 A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
+21.1 A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or 18 if the child is disabled.
-Children cared for by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered.
-Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 23.2 We recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
-Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country. - 23.3 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.
-However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this will the DSL and the DSL will notify MASH of the circumstances.
+Children cared for by the local authority or who are placed in residential

-24. Cared for children and previously cared for children
+- schools, children's homes or hospitals are not considered to be privately fostered.
+Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 21.2 At TBGS we recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country. - 21.3 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this will the DSL and the DSL will notify MASH of the circumstances. - 21.4 Pupils attending schools through schemes such as the Whitehouse Guardian Scheme may be defined as privately fostered and a referral to the MASH must be completed.

-24.1 The most common reason for children becoming cared for is because of abuse and neglect, although there may be other reasons, such as parental poor health.
-TBGS ensures that staff have the necessary skills and understanding to keep cared for/previously cared for children safe.
-Appropriate staff have information about a child's cared for legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.
+22. Cared for children and previously cared for children

-- 24.2 The designated teacher for cared for children and the DSL have details of the child's social worker and the name and contact details of the Torbay Council's virtual school head for children in care. - 24.3 The designated teacher for cared for children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of cared for children in the school and meet the needs in the child's personal education plan.
+- 22.1 The most common reason for children becoming cared for is because of abuse and neglect, although there may be other reasons, such as parental poor health.
+We ensure that staff have the necessary skills and understanding to keep cared for/previously cared for children safe.
+Appropriate staff have information about a child's cared for legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - 22.2 The designated teacher for cared for children and the DSL have details of the child's social worker and the name and contact details of the Torbay Council's virtual school head for children in care. - 22.3 The designated teacher for cared for children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of cared for children in the school and meet the needs in the child's personal education plan.
 The designated teacher will follow the statutory guidance 'Promoting the education of Cared for Children'.

-25. Children Missing Education
+23. Children Absent from Education